The Dallas Maker Community Backstory

 The Dallas Maker Community

-Beginning early in 2010, DMS co-founders Mark Havens and Peter Smith of the newly formed Dallas Maker Community (DMC) along with DMS co-founders Ed Paradis and Steve Rainwater of the Dallas Personal Robotics Group (DPRG) began to work together in order to bring a new collaborative community workshop to North Texas.
+Beginning early in 2010, DMS co-founders Mark Havens and Peter Smith of the newly formed Dallas Maker Community (DMC) along with DMS co-founders Ed Paradis, Steve Rainwater, Alissa Pipe, and Eric Chaney of the Dallas Personal Robotics Group (DPRG) began to regularly meet to bring a new collaborative community workshop to North Texas.
 Ed and Steve reached out to their local community to pitch the idea in order to help the DPRG host their meetings and events.
 Recognizing that the DPRG was in short supply of people to lead and help fund the initiative, the partnership moved forward with the Dallas Maker Community led by Mark and Peter so that the two groups could more easily collaborate, design, and build what would later become Dallas Makerspace, the first organization of its kind in North Texas.